 I would say, depending on how much the sweats cost, you can make this outfit for ~$15 which is definitely cheaper than you can purchase the costume.
 We did already have the masks and weapons since my son received them as birthday gifts last month.

+The Teenage Mutant Ninja Turtles costumes could not have turned out any cuter!
 My Leonardo is in love with his costume.
 My Michelangelo would rather play with his Michelangelo toy than dress up like him, but I think the outfit is growing on him.
 Hopefully by Halloween he’ll be ready to wear it for more than 20 minutes!
 But either way, do they not look absolutely adorable together??

 A HUGE thank you to Amber and Lotus Blossom Photography for allowing me to use these fantastic images of my boys in their costumes!
 If you live in the Nashville area and are planning to get married, be sure to look her up!